 The RMT union, which represents many guards on our network, is currently in dispute with Merseyrail in relation to on-board staffing arrangements on the new fleet, set to be introduced on the network in 2020.

-This section is designed to inform you about the dispute, providing background information and practical advice about travel on the day of the strike.
+This section is designed to inform you about the dispute, providing background information and practical advice.

 What is the dispute about?

-The new fleet will no longer have guards, but will create around sixty on-board customer service positions.
-Ensuring passengers feel safe and secure continues to be the number one priority, and these people will work on the new trains, to assist and reassure passengers.
+The new trains will no longer have guards, but will create around sixty on-board customer service positions.
+Ensuring passengers feel safe and secure continues to be the number one priority.
+The on-board teams will at key locations and times, to assist and reassure passengers.
+The RMT union, representing many Merseyrail guards, doesn’t support these changes to staffing arrangements on the new trains.

-None of today’s guards or guards’ managers will be forced to leave Merseyrail’s employment.
 We have pledged that any member of staff who is currently employed as a guard and wants to stay at Merseyrail, will be guaranteed permanent employment in an alternative position once the new trains are introduced, subject to successful negotiations with the unions.